kraftpunk97-zz/ddqn-julia/README.md

 To be honest, this doesn't work yet.
 But I'm trying to make that happen.

+Trying it out on `Pong-greyNoFrameskip-v4`, which is just a greyscale version of `PongNoFrameskip-v4`.

 To train run `julia main2.jl`

 **UPDATE** - Ok, so this still doesn't work, but it doesn't \***not**\* work as much as